anujvyas/Natural-Language-Processing-Projects/Spam SMS Classification/README.md

 # Spam SMS Classification

-• If you want to view the deployed model, then go to following repository mention below:<br />
+• If you want to view the deployed model, then go to following links mention below:<br />
 Link to GitHub Repository: _https://github.com/anujvyas/Spam-SMS-Classifier-Deployment_<br />
 Link to Web App: _https://spam-sms-detector.herokuapp.com/_